Shader

 Storage Buffers

-Section titled “Storage Buffers”Structured buffers are supported via var<storage, read>
+Section titled “Storage Buffers”Structured buffers are supported via var<storage, read> or var<storage, read_write>

 and can contain nested structs/arrays.
 FragmentColor preserves and applies the WGSL access flags